LinuxProgramador/Hash_crackV2/README.md

     simply pass the hash of the file to be analyzed to Hasher.py.
     Additionally, obtain a .txt file of malicious hashes or hashes marked for any other reason; it's important to rename this file to wordlist.txt so that Hasher.py recognizes it.
+    If the hash is on the list, you will be notified with "password recovered >> and here is your hash" if it is not, you will see "password not found".